 For these reasons, asphalt driveways aren’t best for busy families that will have a lot of driveway traffic and heavy use.
 But, for those of you looking for a cost-efficient option with a clean and sleek look, asphalt is the right choice.

-Overall, there are many factors to consider when choosing between an asphalt driveway or concrete driveway.
+Overall, there are many factors to think about when choosing an asphalt vs. concrete driveway.
 Appearance, initial cost, and possible driveway repair and maintenance needs are all things to consider.
 Plus, more specific questions such as the climate you live in, the wear and tear you might exert on the driveway, and any personal restrictions you have should be factored in as well.

 If you’re working on a pavement repair project, read this blog post about whether asphalt or concrete is right for the job.